willi-berger/qt-weather-info/README.md

 qt-weather-info
 ===============

-A small Qt desktok application which shows a weather forecast.
+A small Qt desktop application which shows a weather forecast.

 Weather data is retrieved from